FremahA/ALLERGIE/README.md

 ```
 $ git clone https://github.com/FremahA/ALLERGIE
-$ cd allergie

 # Create a .env file from the .env.example file provided and fill in the necessary details.
-# Ctreate a folder called `logs`.
+# Create a folder called `logs`.
 All API logs will be stored in this folder

+$ cd allergie

 $ docker-compose build
 $ docker-compose up